gebn/Brush/README.md

  - You only ever need to require `Brush.php`; Brush has an autoloader, which will take care of other includes for you.
  - The `Draft` class represents a paste not yet submitted to Pastebin.
 It has setters allowing you to configure every possible option for your new paste, including expiry, format and visibility.
+ - The `Developer` class represents a developer account.
+A developer instance needs to be provided for all interaction with the Pastebin API.
  - Brush validates drafts before attempting to send them to Pastebin.
 If an error is detected (e.g. no content set), then a `ValidationException` will be thrown when attempting to `paste()` the draft.
- - The `Developer` class represents a developer account.
-A developer instance needs to be provided for all interaction with the Pastebin API.
  - Once a draft is `paste()`d, Brush will return a `Paste` object.
 This contains all information about the paste, including as its key, URL and expiry date.
+ - For a complete method reference, see [METHODS.md](METHODS.md).

 ### Create a private paste